yigitsevim/AnimeFacesWithGAN/README.md

 # v2

 Changes from v1:
 - Switched to LeakyReLU (from ReLU) on generator with the aim of achieving a stronger Generator model.
-However,
+However, that resulted into mode collapse so this change is reverted on the next experiments.

 Step 40            |  Step 70          | Step 100
 :-------------------------:|:-------------------------:|:-------------------------: